 Many Native communities consider eagles to be spiritually significant.
-They believe that, as eagles roam the sky, they have a special connection with God.
+They believe that eagles carry the peoples’ prayers, and as eagles roam the sky, they have a special connection with the Creator.
 Their feathers represent honesty, truth, majesty, strength, courage, wisdom, power, and freedom.
 The United States government has long recognized the importance of eagles for Native religious and spiritual beliefs.
 In these communities, eagle feathers are given to individuals to mark and honor significant life accomplishments, such as graduation.

 The federal government has long considered eagle feathers religious objects.
 In 1994, the White House issued a Policy Concerning Distribution of Eagle Feathers for Native American Religious Purposes.

 - AS § 14.03.135(a)(4) – Prevents a governing body from adopting school dress codes that prohibit a student from wearing regalia or objects of cultural significance at a graduation ceremony.

 - Ariz.
 Rev. Stat.
 Ann. § 15-348 – A school “may not prohibit a student who is a member of a federally recognized Indian Tribe or who is eligible to be enrolled as a member of a federally recognized Indian Tribe from wearing traditional tribal regalia or objects of cultural significance at a graduation ceremony.”

 - Education Code § 35183.1 – Wearing of Traditional Tribal Regalia or Recognized Objects of Religious or Cultural Significance as an Adornment at School Graduation Ceremonies; “A pupil may wear traditional tribal regalia or recognized objects of religious or cultural significance as an adornment at school graduation ceremonies.”